What are my breast implant options?

 Breast augmentation with implants remains the most popular method of enhancing the size and shape of breasts in the UK.
 Breast implants help to create a perkier appearance with an increase in size.
 Implant placement can be either on top of the muscle (subglandular) or beneath the chest muscle (dual plane).
 Getting the best breast implant results is determined by optimal patient selection, choosing the right implant and placing the implant in the most appropriate position.

 Fat transfer to Breasts

 Fat transfer to breasts, also known as fat grafting, involves removing excess fat from another body part, such as the abdomen or thighs, before being injected into the breasts.
 Some patients are not keen on the idea of having artificial implants in their bodies.
 This procedure involves using liposuction to remove unwanted fat and then injecting the fat into targeted areas of the breasts through tiny incisions.
-Breast fat transfer cannot achieve significant increases in breast size compared with breast implants and a slightly less predictable in the results it can produce due to some fat being naturally absorbed by the body.
+Breast fat transfer cannot achieve significant increases in breast size compared with breast implants, and slightly less predictable results are produced due to some fat being naturally absorbed by the body.